cyber-dojo/saver/docs/api.md

   {"group_exists?":true}
   ```

 - - - -
 ## GET group_manifest(id)
-Gets the manifest used to create the group exercise with the given `id`.
+Gets the manifest used to create the group with the given `id`.
 - parameters
   * **id:String**.
 - returns